Solved! What Type of Lawn Mower Oil Should I Use?

 Know when to change your lawn mower’s oil.

-A handful of factors can increase the frequency of your oil changes, including extreme dust and dirt, rough terrain, frequent mowing of wet or muddy grass, and even a hot climate—conditions in which the engine is forced to work harder.
-If you have a large yard (or if you mow your small yard frequently), use a dipstick or clean cloth to check your oil level before each use once you’ve gone beyond 20 hours or so.
+A handful of factors can increase the frequency of oil changes, including extreme dust and dirt, rough terrain, frequent mowing of wet or muddy grass, and even a hot climate—conditions in which the engine is forced to work harder.
+If you have a large yard (or if you mow a small yard frequently), use a dipstick or clean cloth to check the lawn mower engine oil level before each use once it’s run beyond 20 hours or so.

 Even if the mower hasn’t hit the 20-hour mark at the end of a season, make a point of changing your oil each spring, before your first mow.
 Avoid overfilling the mower by checking the oil level with a dipstick.

 What kind of oil do you use in a lawn mower?

 The oil type depends on the engine type, typical operating temperatures, and especially the recommendations of the lawn mower manufacturer.
 In general, small-engine oil that is a mix of oil and fuel works in two-stroke engines, and straight oil typically works for four-stroke engines.
 Factors such as temperature affect which grade to choose.

 Can you use regular motor oil in a lawn mower?

 Lawn mowers with four-stroke engines might do fine with regular motor oil, but always check the manufacturer documentation to make sure.
 Some automotive oils are too high in viscosity and meant for larger engines, so don’t assume that more is better.
 Many deluxe models of push mowers and riding mowers use regular motor oil.
 Two-stroke engines cannot use motor oil; they need a mix of fuel and oil specially designed for small engines.